jcoglan/vault/README.markdown

     $ vault -p twitter
     Passphrase: *********
-    7G6dqSN74Ah5WlT0
+    c14EBzG8vF2uiXd2

     $ vault -p google
     Passphrase: *********
-    .-7|]40?;.)[?.=+
+    ]2|" %1~"='|1]3>

 ## How does it work?

-`vault` concatenates your passphrase, a fixed UUID value, and the service name, and calculates the SHA-256 hash of that string.
-It then encodes the bits of that hash using a 92-character set including letters, numbers, spaces and symbols up to the desired length.
+`vault` takes your passphrase and a service name and signs the service name with the passphrase using HMAC-SHA256.
+It then encodes the bits of this hash using a 92-character alphabet, subject to the given character constraints.
+This design makes sure that each password is very hard to break by brute force, and ensures that the discovery of one service's password does not lead to other accounts being compromised.
+It also means you can tailor the output to the character set accepted by each service.

-This scheme means that the generated passwords have a very high degree of entropy and an attacker will find it extremely expensive either to brute-force one of your passwords or to guess any of your passwords even if they steal one service's database.

 ## License